Yelp/detect-secrets/README.md

   -h, --help            show this help message and exit --string [STRING]     Scans an individual string, and displays configured
                         plugins' verdict.
+  --only-allowlisted    Only scans the lines that are flagged with `allowlist
+                        secret`.
+This helps verify that individual exceptions are indeed non-secrets.

 scan options:
   --all-files           Scan all files recursively (as compared to only